 If there was any silver lining to last Sunday’s meh-filled GOT ending it’s this: winter is finally over!
 Goodbye long, cold nights and hello equally long, hot days.
 As we wrote last week, as the weather heats up, so too does your brand’s marketing opportunities.
-In today’s post, we’re breaking down the six best practices for infusing some sunlight into your marketing strategy by incorporating summer-themed user generated content.
+In today’s post, we’re breaking down the nine best practices for infusing some sunlight into your marketing strategy by incorporating summer-themed user generated content.

 Why Your Brand Needs User Generated Content

 “But SocialToaster,” you may ask, “why should my brand care about user generated content?”

 User generated content (UGC) is hands down one of the most powerful forms of content that can be associated with your brand.
 Here are just a few marketing stats that back up this point:

 - UGC-based ads get 4x higher click-through rates and a 50% drop in cost-per-click than average.

 - Videos created by (and featuring) users get 10x more views on YouTube than content created by brands.

 - UGC social posts earn a 28% higher engagement rate when compared to a standard brand post.